 This involves accurately mapping all possible User-Agent strings for a particular device and having an API that can accurately and quickly return the information while being flexible enough to accommodate new variants as they arise.
 The reason that this is difficult is that there are millions of variants and new user-agents are being created all the time.
 Every new device, browser, browser version, OS or app can create new and previously unseen User-Agent.

 In this regard not all approaches to device detection are created equal—the bad ones will have inaccurate data, return false positives—you may think you are getting a correct result, but an inferior solution may return default values for unknown UAs.
 Some approaches hog server resources because of their unsophisticated and messy APIs and codebases.

-DeviceAtlas owns the global patents on the concept of using a Patricia trie data structure to determine the properties of a device in the quickest and most efficient way.
+DeviceAtlas uses a Patricia trie data structure to determine the properties of a device in the quickest and most efficient way.
 This is the reason why major companies rely on established solutions built on proven and patented technology like DeviceAtlas.